blehman/datasciencecoursera/get_clean_data/assignment1/README.md

 pull in subjects

-combine all training data into one dataset
+combine all training data into one dataset (cbind)

 mark this set
-##COMBINE TEST AND TRAINING SET
+##combine test and train
+simple rbind

+##create subset1 and reshape1
-subset1: extract data that contains mean or std
+use greap and subsetting to extract data that contains mean or std

-save subset1 (uses grep and subsetting)
+save subset1

-average of each variable for each activity and each subject (uses melt and dcast)
+use melt and dcast to find the average of each variable for each activity and each subject

 save reshape1

+print reshape1